-We agree with the analysis in the SPICe Paper Common UK Frameworks after Brexit ((2 February 2018 SB 18-09) noted on page 14 that "The 1999 devolution settlements were designed on the principle of a binary division of power between what was reserved and what was devolved.
+The SPICe Paper Common UK Frameworks after Brexit ((2 February 2018 SB 18-09) noted that "The 1999 devolution settlements were designed on the principle of a binary division of power between what was reserved and what was devolved.
 This model had advantages in terms of clear accountability, but it meant the UK did not have to develop a culture of or institutions for 'shared rule' between central and devolved levels.
-The UK's membership of the EU further contributed to the weakness of intergovernmental working, since many policy issues with a cross-border component (including environmental protection, fisheries management, and market-distorting state aid) were addressed on an EU-wide basis".
+The UK membership of the EU further contributed to the weakness of intergovernmental working, since many policy issues with a cross-border component (including environmental protection, fisheries management, and market-distorting state aid) were addressed on an EU-wide basis".

 The SPICe Paper also noted that "when more decisions are taken through intergovernmental forums, as in some federal systems, accountability and parliamentary scrutiny can suffer.
 The creation of common frameworks signals a move away from a binary division of power towards more extensive joint working between UK and devolved governments.
-This therefore increases the importance of ensuring that intergovernmental bodies are transparent and accountable".
+This therefore increases the importance of ensuring that intergovernmental bodies are transparent and accountable.